Australia can become a renewable energy superpower.

-Fossil fuel imports into Australia in 2014 cost $ 41 billion, and these imports are growing.
-The cost is currently offset by our coal and gas exports.
+Fossil fuel imports into Australia in 2014 cost $ 41 billion, and this cost was offset by our coal and gas exports.

 However, Australia’s fossil energy exports will decline as the world decarbonises, a process that has already begun with coal.
-If Australia maintains its reliance on imported fossil fuels like petrol, and coal exports take a dive, then we could suddenly face a rapidly growing fossil fuel, trade deficit.
+If coal exports take a dive, while Australia maintains its reliance on imported fossil fuels like petrol, then we could face a rapidly growing fossil fuel, trade deficit.

 A prosperous future for Australia